 ...diving on shipwrecks.
 Eventually, Matt went on to earn his BA in History in 2005 at Appalachian State University (Boone, NC).
 In 2006, Matt began an internship with the North Carolina Underwater Archaeology Branch (Kure Beach, NC) in which he worked on sites and artifacts from all sections of North Carolina.
 In 2010, Matt graduated from East Carolina University's Program in Maritime Studies with a MA in Maritime Studies/Underwater Archaeology.
 Recognizing the advantages of working in the private sector, Matt formed Thompson Maritime Consulting, LLC, in June 2011.
 To expand his and the company's capabilities, Matt enrolled and graduated from the International Diving Institute (North Charleston, SC) in 2012, in which he became a certified air/mixed gas commercial diver through the Association of Diving Contractors International (ADCI).
-After working on dozens of projects for local, state, and federal agencies, in addition to private marine construction firms, Matt enrolled and is actively pursuing his PhD (DPhil) in Archaeology at the University of Oxford, United Kingdom..
-His dissertation work involves the use of underwater acoustics for positional accuracy in maritime archaeological data collection.
-He is planning to conduct field research this year (2017) in the US and Egypt.
+After working on dozens of projects for local, state, and federal agencies, in addition to private marine construction firms, Matt enrolled and is actively pursuing his PhD (DPhil) in Archaeology at the University of Oxford, United Kingdom.
+His dissertation work involves the use of underwater acoustics for the acquisition of positional accuracy in maritime archaeological data collection techniques.

 Matt presented his research on the Bohemian Girl, a 35ft fantail steam launch that operated on Lake Waccamaw during the late 19th and early 20th centuries.
 This boat was the subject of Matt's MA thesis research while a graduate student at East Carolina University.